 For that reason, your China visa application must be submitted in person – either by you or a proxy.

-To make matters a bit confusing, however, you can only submit your China visa application to the consulate which serves your particular state.
-For example, if you live in Utah, China requires you to submit to the Washington DC consulate even though the Los Angeles consulate may be closer.
+To make matters a bit confusing, however, you can only submit your China visa application to the consulate which serves your particular state in the US.
+For example, if you live in Utah, China requires you to submit to the Washington DC consulate even though the Los Angeles or San Francisco consulate may be closer.

 See this color-coded map to determine which consulate you’re supposed to submit your China visa application based on your state residence:

 - Pick up and Drop off in Person: Dropping off your China visa application and picking up your newly issued China visa must be in-person, and the time it takes to finish the process isn’t guaranteed.
-For this reason, even though I live in Dallas (4 hours drive from Houston), it would require me to spend two whole days driving…and I’m can’t know in advance which day I’m going to pick up!
+For this reason, even though I’m from Dallas (4 hours drive from Houston), it would require me to spend two whole days driving…and I can’t know for sure in advance which day I’m going to pick it up!

-Unless you live right next door to a Chinese consulate, the relatively small cost of using a service like Passport Visa Express can save you tons of time and money in the long run.
+Unless you live right next door to a Chinese consulate, I’ve learned the hard way that the fee for using a service like Passport Visas Express can save you tons of time and money in the long run.